-Regular reporting.
+- Regular reporting.
 Reporting should happen frequently and should be comprehensive.
 The agency should publish at least an annual or biannual report detailing its activities and findings.
-It also should engage in ongoing communication strategies such as maintaining a website and organising awareness raising and training sessions.134
+It also should engage in ongoing communication strategies such as maintaining a website and organising awareness raising and training sessions. - Audit information.
+The oversight body should demonstrate its transparency by making available publicly audit information such as its annual budget and expenditures.